Instagram Tips & Strategies

 Step 1: Use Your Instagram Insights

-Your own analytics are the single most powerful source of truth.
+Your analytics are your most powerful source of truth.
 Instagram Insights collects data on your followers' activity and tells you exactly when they’re online.
-You just need to know where to look.
+Here’s how to access this data:

 1. Go to your Instagram profile and tap the "Professional dashboard" button.